caithesi/spring-microservice-study/my-code/chapter3/README.md

 this is not encouraged when you are at local development, due to it make bad development experience

 to run with docker, check folder buildscript

+### test
+both my machines are too old, so i use python to test instead, check testing folder, read readme for more information